tisiphonee/Computer-Architecture-Course-Projects/readme.md

 ## Documentation

 All data path schemas and control unit tables for each CA project are located in the `CA` directory under `Extras/DP & CU`.
-Data Path Schemas display data flow diagrams, while Control Unit Tables outline issued control signals or the FSM for the control unit according to project characteristics.
+Data Path Schemas display data flow diagrams, while Control Unit  outline issued control signals or the FSM for the control unit according to project characteristics.

 ## Acknowledgements